 That depends on the individual cat’s response to treatment and his overall health.
 Treatment usually lasts about 5-6 weeks, although this time period can be longer for some cats.
-In terms of quarantine, most cats that are being treated aggressively only need to be isolated from 2-4 weeks.
+In terms of quarantine, it is important to treat her ringworm aggressively by isolating for 2-4 weeks.
 You will be the best judge of your cat’s progress (by visually seeing, or not seeing, ringworm outbreaks).
-But you’ll need to continue getting ringworm cultures periodically to make sure your cat is no longer infected.
+You need to continue getting ringworm cultures periodically until your cat is no longer infected.

 Tips For Getting Rid of Ringworm

-Those ringworm spores are pesky and persistent.
-While they need to be on skin to live, they can lie dormant in the environment and can be viable for years if they’re not killed or removed.
-That’s why it’s so important to de-contaminate the environment once you’ve detected the ringworm infection.
-Following are some tips:
+Ringworm spores are pesky and persistent.
+They need to be on skin to live.
+They can lie dormant in the environment and can be viable for years if they’re not killed or removed.
+It’s so important to de-contaminate the environment.
+Here are some tips:

-- Use a disinfectant cleaner to wipe down all surfaces.
-Spray the cleaner and let it sit for 10 minutes, then wipe the area clean.
-Apple cider vinegar or bleach, depending on what surface you are treating, are excellent for this.
+- Use a disinfectant cleaner to wipe surfaces.
+Spray the cleaner and let it sit for 10 minutes.
+Wipe the area clean.
+Apple cider vinegar or bleach, depending on what surface you are treating.
 Note: Lysol is NOT pet friendly.

-- Wash all food and water bowls with disinfectant soap, and don’t let your animals share them.
+- Wash food and water bowls with disinfectant soap.
+Don’t let your animals share them.

 - Vacuum and clean all surfaces every few days.
-Dispose of the vacuum bags after use because they may harbor fungal spores.
+Dispose of the vacuum bags after use.
+They may harbor fungal spores.

-- Get rid of all the cleaning cloths after use or immediately wash in a bleach solution.
+- Get rid of all cleaning cloths after use or immediately wash in a bleach solution.

-- If appropriate, throw away all items you think may be infected and cannot be cleaned.
+- Throw away all items you think may be infected and cannot be cleaned.

 - Wash all towels, bedding and clothing twice with bleach.

-- Wash your hands immediately (and tell everyone in your family, especially children, to do the same) after touching or petting your animals or handling their toys or grooming equipment.
-It’s a good idea to wear disposable gloves when cleaning the kitty litter or picking up the cat’s waste if outside.
+- Wash your hands immediately.
+Tell your family, especially children, to do the same.
+It’s a good idea to wear disposable gloves when cleaning.

-- Wear separate clothing when coming into contact with infected animals, and wash the clothing immediately in hot water, using the highest setting on your dryer to dry them.
-Wear rubber footwear so you don’t pick up the ringworm spores and spread them to other surfaces.
+- Wear separate clothing when in contact with infected animals.
+Wash clothing immediately in hot water.
+Use the highest setting on your dryer.
+Wear rubber footwear so you don’t pick up and spread the ringworm spores.

 - Don’t use the same brush to groom several cats.
-Buy plastic ones and wash them in hot water and disinfectant soap after each use.
+Buy plastic ones and wash them in hot water.
+Disinfectant soap after each use.